redhawk668/ZX81-Internal-16K-Expansion/README.md

 Insert the memory expansion into the socket.

-It should look like this:
+It should look like this (installed on Issue 3 PCB):

 ![alt text](https://github.com/redhawk668/ZX81-Internal-16K-Expansion/blob/main/IMG_20210510_172720.jpg)